 Over the same decade, China applied the same investment strategy to energy and power.
 Historically, China imports oil for its power needs, which raises both pollution and security concerns.
 Hence Chinese policy makers focused on green power, including solar panels, to improve air quality and become self-sufficient in power generation.
-As seen in Chart 2 (which compares annual solar capacity additions measured in megawatts versus cost of solar power generation), starting in 2008, China invested heavily in solar power capacity, which led to a complete collapse in panel prices and made solar power installation costs cheaper than coal (see the June 2017 blog post “Solar power: Transformative to EM and FM countries?”).
+As seen in Chart 2 (which compares annual solar capacity additions measured in megawatts versus cost of solar power generation), starting in 2008, China invested heavily in solar power capacity, which led to a complete collapse in panel prices and made solar power installation costs cheaper than coal.
 These investments were indeed gifts to frontier markets, because most frontier economies suffer both from power shortages and heavy reliance on fossil fuel commodity imports (which puts negative pressure on their trade balances).
 With cheaper solar power, countries like the Philippines have benefited tremendously; that country has moved from chronic power shortages to a power oversupply in the past ten years.
 In the longer term, inflation should be less volatile as well, because energy tends to be a large part of the inflation calculation basket.

 Source: Bloomberg New Energy Finance (BNEF)